gregrickaby/nextjs-starter/README.md

 ## 🚀 Install

-Scaffolding a new app is easy with `create-next-app`:
+Installation is easy with `create-next-app`:

 ```bash
 npx create-next-app my-app --example https://github.com/gregrickaby/nextjs-starter
 ```

-Inside that directory, you can run several commands.
+Inside the app directory, you can run several commands.

 Start the development server: